 Typing the Crowd user id - for example

 brian - in the Enter a User ID field and clicking the magnifying glass

 icon, will cause the repository manager to search for a user ID

 brian in all known realms, including Crowd.

 Once you locate the Crowd user, use Add button to add roles to the Crowd User.
 You must map at least one role

 to the Crowd managed user in order to Save.
 Figure 9.14, “Mapped External Crowd User Example” displays the brian Crowd realm

-user as a member of the dev Crowd group and the mapped Nexus role called Nexus Administator Role.
+user as a member of the dev Crowd group and the mapped role called Nexus Administator Role.
 External groups

 dev are bolded in the Role Managment list.